-Anthony Martial is a French footballer currently at Man United.
+Anthony Martial is a French footballer who plays as a striker.
 Find out more about Anthony in our in-depth biography

 Anthony Martial is a French footballer who plays for Premier League club Manchester United.